 Criminals enjoy holiday shopping too, but it’s usually from the trunk of your car.

-In an effort to reduce TFAs this year, we’ve partnered with the Downtown Vancouver BIA to help keep your possessions safe.
+TFAs had a 17 per cent increase year-over-year from 2018 to 2019.
+While property crime continues to be an issue in Vancouver, there are steps you can take to minimize your risk, expense, and inconvenience.
+We’ve partnered with the Downtown Vancouver BIA to help keep your possessions safe this holiday season.
 Here are some easy tactics to keep in mind while shopping this year:

 1. Do not leave anything visible in your vehicle as it acts as an invitation for thieves to break in; this includes small, seemingly irrelevant items like phone chargers, sunglasses or spare change.